-There are so many features in Panda Dome Premium that we simply can’t cover them all here.
+There are so many features in Panda Dome Complete that I simply can’t cover them all here.
 Another nice one is called Process Monitor.
 This is a look at what’s running on your PC right now.
 At the top you can see how many processes are being executed, how many need the internet, and if there are any processes that might be a threat.

 Under that is a list of the most recent processes discovered, with an option to view a report to get all the information you could ever want about running processes.
 The expanded list shows which processes are digitally signed, whether they’re safe, and how many HTTP connections they have.
 It’s all very easy to read and understand, and it’s also a great way to get lost in PC nerdom for a little while.

-There are several other features, including an application control feature to restrict which programs can be executed on your PC, a device location feature called Anti-Theft, parental control, and a built-in Cloud Drive that lets you sync files just as you would with Dropbox and OneDrive.
+There are several other features, including an application control feature to restrict which programs can be executed on your PC, a device location feature called Anti-Theft, and parental control.

 Two features that particularly stand out are Rescue Kit and the Virtual Keyboard.
 Rescue Kit is for dealing with advanced virus problems.
 It lets you create a recovery drive to boot your PC and then disinfect the PC.
 This should be done ahead of time or on a non-infected PC.
 If that’s not an option, there’s the advanced virus detector that uses Panda Cloud Cleaner—a virus-scanning app that can run on the desktop or off a USB stick—to take a deeper dive into your PC hardware.